ldunham1/abstract_factories/README.md

 The primary use case is to provide a clear layer of abstraction for scalable data.

+- Tested on Python 3.8 - 3.12
+- Functional on Python 2.7.
+  > Wait - what?
+Python 2.7?
+What year is this?
+  >
+  > I have often professionally worked on legacy systems that are too
+  > fragile or large to realistically update to Python 3.
+  > Providing there's no functional or notable impact in order to
+  > support 2.7, I have no reason to ignore its existence _yet_.

+## Overview

 There are 2 convenient factory classes provided for different use cases of abstract_factories.
 Both have the same interface and functionality, the difference being the format of the item being stored.

 ##### AbstractTypeFactory
 Stores abstract subclasses.